rusini/manool/tutorial/lesson-1.md

   (note how `WriteLine`, the _target_ of an applicative expression, is now the first element of a Lisp-inspired syntactic list)[^a4].

-[^a4]: The later example uses the notation that reflects Abstract Syntax Trees (ASTs) for all syntactic constructs in MANOOL in the most straightforward way
+[^a4]: The later example uses the notation that reflects abstract syntax trees (ASTs) for all syntactic constructs in MANOOL in the most straightforward way
        (like S-expressions in Lisps).

 <aside markdown="1">